Skip to content

 K Credit Number Yes

-L Exchange rate Number No Entering the exchange rate is an option for foreign currency journals.
+L Exchange rate Number No Optional for foreign currency journals.
 Enter only numbers.

 Step 3: Import the journals file